selkies-project/docker-nvidia-egl-desktop/README.md

 Check that the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) is configured in the host.
 If you did that, scroll down.

-#### I want to use a specific GPU for OpenGL rendering when I have multiple GPUs in a container.
+#### I want to use a specific GPU for OpenGL rendering when I have multiple GPUs in one container.

 Use the `VGL_DISPLAY` environment variable, but only do so after you understand what it implicates with VirtualGL.
-Valid values are either `egl[n]`, or `/dev/dri/card[n]` only when `--device=/dev/dri` was used for the container (`[n]` is the order of the GPUs, where simply `egl` without the number is same as `egl0`).
-Note that `--gpus 1` means any single GPU, not the GPU device ID of 1.
+Valid values are either `egl[n]`, or `/dev/dri/card[n]` only when `--device=/dev/dri` was used for the container (`[n]` is the order of the GPUs, where simply `egl` without the number is the same as `egl0`).
+Note that `docker --gpus 1` means any single GPU, not the GPU device ID of 1.
 Use `docker --gpus '"device=1,2"'` to provision GPUs with device IDs 1 and 2 to the container.

 #### Vulkan does not work.

-Use [docker-nvidia-glx-desktop](https://github.com/ehfd/docker-nvidia-glx-desktop), as this container does not guarantee that Vulkan works.
-If you want to use offscreen rendering (even this is not guaranteed) with this container, make sure that the `NVIDIA_DRIVER_CAPABILITIES` environment variable is set to `all` or includes all of `utility`, `graphics`, `video`, and `display`.
+Make sure that the `NVIDIA_DRIVER_CAPABILITIES` environment variable is set to `all` or includes all of `utility`, `graphics`, `video`, and `display`.
 The `display` capability is especially crucial to Vulkan, but the container does start without `display`, even with its name.
+AMD and Intel GPUs are not tested and therefore Vulkan is not guaranteed to work.
+A Vulkan ICD file is probably required to be added.
+People are welcome to share their experiences, however.

 ---
 This project involved a collaboration effort with [Itopia](https://itopia.com)'s [Dan Isla](https://github.com/danisla) (founder of the [Selkies Project](https://github.com/selkies-project)), incorporating the [selkies-gstreamer](https://github.com/selkies-project/selkies-gstreamer) WebRTC remote desktop streaming application.
 Commercial support for this container may be available from [Itopia](https://itopia.com).